patrickPDD/interview-app-shell/public/README.txt

 I know and work in AngularJS and then in refactoring slip in some React components.
 I never got that far.

+The root file here is 'ng.html'.

-Currently pressing the search button before changng the date will bring back response data.
+Currently pressing the search button before changing the date will bring back response data.
 I had issues converting selected dates into a format I could use in the http call.
 The bootstrap date picker would not bind to the $rootscope.
-I know this is becouse its got its own "parent" scope but it was taking too long to resolve so I tried a datepicker directive that would bind to the scope but would not keep its formating.
+I know this is because its got its own "parent" scope but it was taking too long to resolve so I tried a datepicker directive that would bind to the scope but would not keep its formating.
 A bug I suppose.